Up to one in five kids develop Long COVID after infection.

-Long Covid describes lasting effects from COVID-19 infection.
-It refers to ongoing, relapsing, or new symptoms, or other health effects occurring after acute infection and persist for at least three months.
+Long COVID describes lasting effects from COVID-19 infection.
+It refers to ongoing, relapsing, or new symptoms, or other health problems that continue for at least three months after the initial illness.
 For the full consensus definition, see here

 The most predictive symptoms for Long Covid in school age children (5-11) are trouble with memory or focusing, back or neck pain, stomach pain, headache, fear about specific things (phobias), refusing to go to school, itchy skin or rash, trouble sleeping, nausea or vomiting, and feeling lightheaded or dizzy.

-The most predictive symptoms for Long Covid in adolescents change or loss in smell or taste, body, muscle, or joint pain, daytime tiredness/sleepiness or low energy, tired after walking, back or neck pain.
+The most predictive symptoms for Long Covid in adolescents (12-18) is change or loss in smell or taste, panic attackes, body, muscle, or joint pain, daytime tiredness/sleepiness or low energy, tired after walking, back or neck pain.

 Source: Characterizing Long COVID in Children and Adolescents, JAMA, 2024.